mustafachyi/NordVPN-WireGuard-Config-Generator/Web/worker/api.md

 It also permits:

-* 60 seconds of stale content during revalidation.
+- 60 seconds of stale content during revalidation.
-* 86400 seconds of stale content when an error prevents a normal refresh.
+- 86400 seconds of stale edge-cache content when an error prevents a normal refresh.

 A Cloudflare cache hit may be served before Worker route execution.
+Such hits do not reach the route rate limiter or KV.

 Requests that reach the route use KV as the catalogue source.
 The route refreshes from the configured upstream source only when KV does not contain a valid catalogue.

 The ETag is generated from a SHA-256 digest of the exact catalogue JSON.

+KV retains the last successfully validated catalogue without a source-age expiry.
+Persistent source-refresh failures can therefore leave an older last-known-good catalogue available after the HTTP `stale-if-error` period.

 ## Private-Key Exchange